DrMadThrust/docs-swag-collection/README.md

 ## Intro and Warnings

-Welcome to my ultimate collection of every strat i ever clipped!
+Welcome to my ultimate collection of every strat I ever clipped!

 You're gonna find everything, including but not limited to:
  - Actual fast strats (rarely)